jdliechty/jdliechty.github.io/README.md

 ---
 ```

-and edited for each respective page for menus:
+and added a YAML header in the markdown file for each respective menu:

 ```yml
 ---